 The author profile is the core of StoryForge.
-Without a profile, the plugin does not write.
-That is by design β an author profile is what keeps your text from sounding like generic AI output.
+Without a profile, the plugin won't write.
+By design β an author profile is what keeps your text from sounding like generic AI output.

 An author profile is not a marketing persona.
-It is a set of parameters that determine how prose is built at the sentence, paragraph, and dialog level.
-The quality of your book hangs directly on the quality of your author profile.
+It is a set of parameters that determines how prose is built at sentence, paragraph, and dialog level.
+The quality of your book depends directly on the quality of your author profile.

 Author profiles are the countermeasure:

-When chapter-writer runs, it always loads the profile first.
+When chapter-writer runs, it loads the profile first, always.
 Every prompt context contains the profile parameters.
+When a Write is attempted, the PostToolUse hook additionally checks against vocabulary.md β banned words are hard-rejected.

 Author profiles live outside the plugin directory so they survive plugin updates: